Barochan Cross: Revaluation

 From 1924 onwards, the cross was periodically examined by inspectors to access its condition.
+In 1926, a metal fence was built to protect the monument from cows.
 In 1947, it was reported to the Scottish arm of the Council for British Archaeology that the cross was undergoing significant deterioration and that it should be moved to a parish church to protect it.
 In March 1977, the cross was taken to Stenhouse Conservation Centre in Edinburgh for repair, where the senior preservation officer stated it must not return to its exposed hilltop position.
 In May 1977, the Parish of Houston and Killelan Kirk were asked if the cross could be sited in the church on Kirk road.
 However, the request was rejected as the minister believed the growing numbers of parishioners would endanger the cross and they considered the church floor wasn't strong enough to support it.
 A second choice was to move the cross to Castle Semple Collegiate Church in Lochwinnoch, but it would have provided marginal protection as the 16th century church was a ruin with no roof and the location was remote, reducing the potential number of visitors.
 In 1980, it resulted in the location being rejected.
 In 1981 it was finally decided to move it to Paisley Abbey.
 Curiously the socket stone remains on Corslie Hill and the reason for it is unknown as there is no official documentation recording why it was left.